NoeSilva13/Single_NV_Scanning_Microscopy/README_Z_Scanning.md

    - Set dwell time and fixed positions

 3. **Execute Scan**
-   - Use "Start Z Scan" button for Z-axis scans
+   - Use "Start Scan" button for any scan type
-   - Use "New Scan" button for X-Y scans
+   - Scan type determined by parameter widget selection
    - Monitor progress in real-time
+   - Use "Stop Scan" button to interrupt any scan

 4. **Data Management**
    - Automatic saving in multiple formats